The Haunted Mansion (video game)

-The Haunted Mansion is an action-adventure video game released in 2003 from North America and 2004 in Europe and Japan by High Voltage Software.
+The Haunted Mansion is a 2003 action-adventure video game developed by High Voltage Software and published by TDK Mediactive.
 The game is based on the Disney ride of the same name, rather than the eponymous film, which was released shortly after the game.
-However, some elements and set designs from the film are incorporated into the game.
+However, some elements and set designs from the film are incorporated into the game's version of the mansion.